-The holidays don’t come cheap — I started saving for my holiday trip home months ago, so it’s not so detrimental to my budget.
-There’s the cost of the flight, which is the biggest expense, but there’s also the car to and from the airport, the coffee I definitely have to pick up while I wait to board (because I’m a fan of early morning flights) and all sorts of other hidden travel expenses that pop up.
-I’m lucky enough to stay with family when I go home for the holidays, but if you have to pay for a hotel or Airbnb, this is another added expense.
-Not to mention this is the season of (gift) giving.
+Updated November 11, 2019: The holidays are a beautiful, albeit expensive, time of year — even more so if you plan to travel.
+In fact, I started saving in September for my flight home, as this is my biggest holiday travel expense.
+But it’s not the only one — add in the car to and from the airport, the coffee that’s essential with an early morning flight and other hidden travel expenses that pop up, and it’s a lot.
+I’m lucky enough to stay with family when I go home for the holidays, but if you have to pay for a hotel or Airbnb, this is another line item to include in your holiday budget.

 3. Going fee-free

 Not paying for shipping is just one extra charge to cross off — here are some other fees you should never pay — and how to avoid them.

 4. Gift wrapping

 Select stores will do the gift wrapping for you when you’re in the store, as long as you purchased the item from the store.
 (Note: Gift wrapping for items ordered online still typically comes with a fee.)

 Prefer to wrap gifts yourself?
 Plenty of stores offer free gift boxes or bags — just ask.

 Now that the gift is wrapped, you don’t have to pay for the gift tags at the supermarket.
 Instead, download and print some for free, thanks to places like HGTV.